-We expect to have a competitive advantage in the Canadian adult-use market pending the implementation of federal legislation that is anticipated to legalize adult-use cannabis in Canada in October 2018.
+We expect to have a competitive advantage in the Canadian adult-use market pending the adoption of proposed federal legislation and corresponding provincial legislation that is anticipated to legalize adult-use cannabis in Canada in 2018.

 We were formed as a subsidiary of Privateer Holdings, one of the first institutionally backed private investment firms to focus exclusively on the cannabis industry.
 Privateer Holdings' portfolio of brands also includes Leafly, Marley Natural and Goodship.